 October 2, 2018: After breakfast our Mongolian photo workshop concludes, and we will transfer you to the airport by car or minivan for flights home, which can be anytime this day.

 Physical Requirements and notes on accommodations, food, and transportation during the workshop

 Physical: There is not much hiking on this workshop, though you should be fit enough to walk a mile on level ground with your photo pack.
 During our time with the eagle hunters, the walks are usually less than 100 meters from the vehicle.
-In the Gobi, some of the shoots will require you to climb up or down short sand dunes.
+In the Gobi, some of the shoots will require you to climb up or down short sand dunes, and you might walk on heavy sand for a little while.
 Optionally, you can climb some of the largest dunes on earth!
 Expect long days with early mornings up for sunrise.
 There are downtimes every day where you can rest, relax, or nap.
 Evenings are usually not too late, unless we are shooting the night sky.

 Accommodations: They are noted throughout the itinerary.
 4-star hotel in UB.
 Private Ger tents with outside toilet facilities in the Gobi, followed by Private Ger Tents with en-suite facilities.
 Shared Ger tents out at the eagle family (with camp-style toilet facilities and no shower).
 2-star hotel (it's the only hotel!) with en-suite facilities in Olgii.
 Shared Ger tents on our one night between Olgii and Kovhd (camp style toilets).